Islamic State–Taliban conflict: 2018

 On 20 June, after the talks between the Russian government and the Taliban, US assistant secretary of state Alice Wells condemned the Russian government's position on the Taliban that included backing for the group against IS, stating it gave the Taliban legitimacy and challenged the recognized Afghan government.

 In July, the Taliban launched an offensive against IS in the Jowzjan province.
 According to a surrendered IS commander, the Taliban had amassed 2,000 fighters for the offensive against IS.
 The fighters from the Islamic Movement of Uzbekistan, who had sworn allegiance to IS, were also present fighting alongside IS against the Taliban.
 During the fighting, 3,500 to 7,000 civilians were displaced.
 By the end of July, IS's hold in the region was reduced to 2 villages, all thanks to the Taliban's campaign.
 In response, they requested support from the Afghan government, and also agreed to put down their arms in exchange for protection from the Taliban.
 The Afghan Air Force later carried out airstrikes against the Taliban in exchange for IS's surrender in the region.
 The agreement between the Afghan government and IS created controversy afterwards.
 On 17 July, IS militants killed 15 Taliban militants and injured 5 others during a raid on a house belonging to a Taliban commander in Sar-e Pol.
 Abdul Qayuom Baqizoi, the police chief of Sar-e Pol, told Associated Press that Taliban and IS fighters have been fighting each other in Jowzjan and Sar-e Pol for more than two months, killing hundreds on both sides.

-In August, during the negotiations between the US government and the Taliban in Doha, the Taliban had requested that the US ends airstrikes on the Taliban, as well as provide support to the group in order to fight IS.
+In August, Mawlavi Habib Ur Rehman, together with 152 militants, surrendered to the 209th Shaheen Corps of the Afghan Military in Jawzjan province.
+During the negotiations between the US government and the Taliban in Doha, the Taliban had requested that the US ends airstrikes on the Taliban, as well as provide support to the group in order to fight IS.

+In December, The press office of 201 Seylab Division announced that Daesh spokesman Sultan Aziz Azam has been killed in an airstrike by foreign forces in Vazirtangi area, Khogyani District, Nangarhar Province.